harrykipper/x210/README.md

 ## Coreboot

-Matthew Garrett has been working on porting coreboot to the X210: https://forum.thinkpads.com/viewtopic.php?f=80&t=126731It is still not part of the official coreboot tree, but it may be quite soon.
+Matthew Garrett has been porting coreboot to the X210: https://forum.thinkpads.com/viewtopic.php?f=80&t=126731 It is still not part of the official coreboot tree, but it may be quite soon.
 So far everything seems to work very well, only the SD card reader is untested.
+A compiled coreboot image for the 210 (3rd batch) is provided here.

 Flash coreboot with the following command